janjongboom/binary-diff-mbedos5/README.md

 # Binary diff application demo

 Using [JojoDiff](http://jojodiff.sourceforge.net).
-Does binary diffing using FATFileSystem on Mbed OS 5.
+Does binary diffing using BlockDevice on Mbed OS 5.

 Takes: